Shakiba-Alipour/Java-Programming-MOOC-Helsinki/README.md

 # Solutions of Java Programming MOOC Helsinki, Part I and II
-The solutions of the java programming I and II MOOC 2020 of the University of Helsinki
+Solutions of java programming I and II MOOC 2020 of the University of Helsinki

 Course: https://java-programming.mooc.fi/